Jobsite Sanitation

 OSHA Worker Ratios for Unit Quantity Planning

 OSHA 1926.51(c) requires one portable toilet for every twenty workers on a standard forty-hour shift.
-Longer hours or the absence of a hand washing station necessitates additional units to maintain site compliance.
-Crew size and shift patterns dictate the necessary inventory for your job site.
-Review these four crew-size configurations for your project.
+Longer hours or the absence of a hand washing station necessitates increasing the unit count to maintain site compliance.
+Crew size and shift schedules determine the exact allocation needed.
+Review these estimates to plan your job site logistics.

 1 per 20 Workers